Katimavik: History

 In the 1980s Katimavik offered a military option, an opportunity to spend three months on an Army or Navy base learning fundamental skills such as first aid and map reading, as well as basic military skills, such as drills and rifle handling.

 The overall program grew quickly in its initial years to its peak in 1985–86, when it engaged over 5,000 participants.
 The program was cancelled that year by Brian Mulroney's new government.

-The cancellation prompted founder Jacques Hébert to undertake on a 21-day hunger strike in protest, to no avail.
+The cancellation prompted founder Jacques Hébert to undertake a 21-day hunger strike in protest, to no avail.
 He subsequently worked with Quebec region director Claude Raiche to continue Katimavik as an outdoor recreation training centre at Notre-Dame-de-l'Île-Perrot.

 It continued in this form until 1994 when Youth Service Canada helped Katimavik to form a pilot program involving six projects and 66 participants.
 The next year, the Government of Canada's Department of Heritage provided the program with ongoing funding and the number of projects and youth tripled.
 The program then continued to grow; during the 2005-2006 program year there were 1,155 participants in 105 communities across Canada.
 In 2008, Katimavik was granted consultative status at the United Nations Economic and Social Council, which has allowed Katimavik to liaise with similar organizations in other countries and represent Canada internationally.

 In 2006, Katimavik was told by the government that its funding was under review and that it was to cease recruitment activities.
 A letter-writing campaign was organized by Katimavik and funding levels were maintained until October 2010 when the government announced three-year funding in the sum of $15 million per year, a reduction from its previous funding levels ($19.7 million).